 You may only receive "numeric credit" for the exam if there is a semester course credit denoted on the chart, and you have not maxed out on the 4 courses/16 course-credits that students can transfer to Brandeis based on the residency requirement.
 The set of 4 courses/16 course-credits include AP/IB credits, Brandeis Summer School, a second semester of study abroad, approved courses taken while on a medical leave of absence, or approved courses taken the fall semester prior to matriculation as members of the mid-year class.

 AP scores can be claimed any time between your first and senior year.
-Students should visit the Office of the Registrar in Kutz 121 to fill out the necessary paperwork to officially claim their AP credits.
+Students should email email@example.com (Registrar's Office) to officially claim their AP credits.
 If you did not send your scores to Brandeis, you will need to request to have them sent.

 The way that Sage has been programmed, the foreign language requirement is listed as "not started" until you register for the 30 level (or higher) course.
 At that time Sage will say "Projected to Complete" and once a passing grade has been submitted it will change to "Complete."
 "In process" is never used in Sage in reference to the foreign language requirement.